Lieutenant Colonel Armand Lavergne

 Armand Lavergne had been Liberal MP for Montmagny (1904—1908) and, early in his political career, was a follower of Wilfrid Laurier.
 Born on 21 February 1880 in Arthabaska, Quebec, he was also rumored to be Laurier’s illegitimate son.
 In 1907, Lavergne broke with the Liberal Prime Minister and was expelled from the party caucus.
 A passionate defender of French language rights, he became lieutenant to Nationalist leader Henri Bourassa.
 From 1908 to 1916, Lavergne sat as a Ligue nationaliste canadienne member for Montmagny in the Quebec legislature.

-Despite his Nationalist ties, Lavergne was active in the militia and a strong advocate of home defence.
+Despite (or because of) his Nationalist ties, Lavergne was active in the militia and a strong advocate of home defence.
 When the First World War broke out, he was the commanding officer of 61st (Montmagny) Rifles.
 In 1915, Militia Minister Sam Hughes offered a commission in the CEF to command a French Canadian battalion but Lavergne steadfastly refused out of principle.
 He nevertheless conceded that as a solider he would obey his superior’s orders if compelled to fight.
 However, Hughes respected his friend’s conviction and even defended him in parliament.

 Conservatives and Liberals alike criticized Lavergne, though for different reasons.
 Tory MPs accused Lavergne of being a cowardly traitor and sabotaging recruitment in Quebec.
 Senator Rufus Pope of Quebec remarked, “I have seen him parade here in his uniform, red and blazing, with cocked hat and sword.
 He is a peace colonel.”